Suggestions for Improving Academic Performance

 If you find yourself struggling, discuss your concerns with the specific instructor(s) of the course(s) you are having trouble with.
 Also consider the following, perhaps with the help of an academic advisor.

-What to Do if You Are Struggling Academically
+If You Are Struggling Academically

 Analyze factors that may be interfering with strong academic achievement: